primeauditingdxb/prime-audit-next/content/about.md

 faqs:
   - q: "What services do you offer?"
-    a: "We offer bookkeeping, auditing, and software customization to help businesses maintain accurate records and streamline workflows."
+    a: "We offer bookkeeping, auditing, and software implementation to help businesses maintain accurate records and streamline workflows."
   - q: "How do you onboard new clients?"
     a: "We begin with a discovery call to understand needs, then propose a tailored plan including timelines and deliverables."
   - q: "Can you integrate with existing accounting software?"